 We at Hiilite pride ourselves on our “camera-side-manner”.
 While it’s important to keep things professional, it’s just as important to keep it fun.
 Our main goal is to capture the “you” that you want to be.
 Having a clean studio setting, the right tools, and taking the time to ensure you know what’s going on while we shoot are just a few of the things that help set a photographer out from the rest.

 Once you’ve picked your photographer, it’s now up to you to look back at your original goals and understand the types of headshots available.
 It’s important to communicate your goals with the photographer you choose.
 Headshots are a team effort and the more clearly you communicate with your team, the better your results will be.
 Below are the three most popular types of headshots.
 Each one can be a perfect fit with the right application.
 Having a clear vision of where the photos will be used will also help you pick the type of photo you want.

-Peter uses a very specific lighting setup, but the look can be achieved in a multitude of ways.
-This style of image stands out on the internet and can give you the advantage of standing out on a social media site.
+There is a highly specific lighting setup used when Hurley takes his shots, but professional photographers can achieve this style in a variety of ways.
+This type of photo stands out online and can give you the advantage of catching the eye on a social media site.
 The background can be any color the client chooses.